cadorn/narwhalrunner/README.md

 Instructions
 ------------

+    // Clear the tusk cache (this will not be necessary soon) rm -Rf ~/.tusk/cache/*

     // Create a new sea to play in and switch to it tusk sea create -s --name playground ./playground